 Feasible in both directions, the Fiemme and Fassa cycle path allows you to visit two valleys, pass through small historic centers, stop in one of the several picnic areas or in the bicigrill along the way.
 There are many services available to the cyclist: bike rentals, service points, e-bike charging stations, fountains to fill the bottles with fresh mountain water!

 The cycle path is completely asphalted, except for the Fontanazzo - Canazei stretch in Val di Fassa.
-In July and August there is a shuttle bus service at fixed times, called FASSA BIKE EXPRESS, which allows you to shorten distances and cover part of the track uphill or downhill by bus.
+In summer there is a shuttle bus service at fixed times, called FIEMME & FASSA BIKE EXPRESS, which allows you to shorten distances and cover part of the track uphill or downhill by bus.

 BIKER’S CODE OF RESPONSIBILITY